CGCookie/blender-addon-updater/README.md

   - Use at own risk and ensure to do according research to ensure there are no security risks or possible backlashes due to providing updating for private repositories on GitLab.
   - When in doubt, you can always revoke a personal token - but once revoked, it cannot be re-enabled and thus any existing installs using the token will no longer be able to pull from the private repo unless manually updating the addon themselves.
   - These are only recommendations.
 As indicated by the GPL license, software is provided as-is and developers are not held liable to mishandling which results in unwanted consequences such as malicious exploit of a badly implemented private repository updating.
-- GitHub: Not yet supported
+- GitHub: Not yet supported.
+Likely to only be included via community contribution.
-- Bitbucket: Not yet supported
+- Bitbucket: Not yet supported.
+Likely to only be included via community contribution.

 # Issues or help